Category Archives: Peerages: United Kingdom

 © Unofficial Royalty 2022

-Edwina Ashley, Countess Mountbatten of Burma
+Edwina Mountbatten, Countess Mountbatten of Burma – source: Wikipedia

 Edwina Mountbatten, Countess Mountbatten of Burma, was the wife of Louis Mountbatten, 1st Earl Mountbatten of Burma, a member of the extended British Royal Family.
 She was born Edwina Cynthia Annette Ashley on November 28, 1901, at Broadlands, her family’s home in Romsey, Hampshire.
 Her parents were Wilfrid Ashley, (later 1st Baron Mount Temple) and Amalia “Maudie” Cassel.
 Through her father, she was a great-granddaughter of Anthony Ashley-Cooper, 7th Earl of Shaftesbury and a great-great-granddaughter of Henry Somerset, 6th Duke of Beaufort.
 Through her mother, she was the granddaughter of Sir Ernest Cassel.
-Edwina had one younger sister:

-After her mother’s death, and her father’s subsequent remarriage, Edwina went off to boarding school, first at The Links in Eastbourne and then Alde House in Suffolk.
+After her mother’s death, and her father’s remarriage, Edwina went off to boarding school, first at The Links in Eastbourne and then Alde House in Suffolk.
 Not being a good student, and not enjoying life in boarding school, the problem was solved when her grandfather invited her to live with him at his London residence, Brook House.
 Sir Ernest Cassel was a successful financier and capitalist who had become one of the richest men in Europe.
 He had been a close friend and advisor of King Edward VII who had bestowed several honors on him during his reign.
 Upon his death, he left an estate valued at over £6 million (approx. £240 million today), a large portion of which went to Edwina.

-Edwina quickly became a prominent member of London society, and through those connections, met her future husband – then Lord Louis Mountbatten – in 1920.
+Edwina quickly became a prominent member of London society, and through those connections, met her future husband, then Lord Louis Mountbatten, in 1920.
 Louis was the younger son of Louis Mountbatten, 1st Marquess of Milford Haven (formerly Prince Ludwig of Battenberg) and Princess Victoria of Hesse and by Rhine, a granddaughter of Queen Victoria.
 A romance quickly began, and the two were engaged in India on Valentine’s Day 1922.
 They married on July 18, 1922, at St. Margaret’s Church, Westminster, in the presence of King George V and Queen Mary and numerous royals from other European countries.
-The Prince of Wales, the future King Edward VIII, served as Best Man.
+The Prince of Wales, the future King Edward VIII, served as best man.
 Following a honeymoon in North America, they settled at Brook House in London and went on to have two daughters:

 Edwina’s grandfather had died the previous year, leaving Edwina a very wealthy woman.
 In addition to £2 million (£80 million today), she also inherited several properties including Brook House in London, Moulton Paddocks in Newmarket, Suffolk, and Branksome Dene (now Zetland Court) in Bournemouth, Dorset.

-She also later inherited two properties from her father, upon his death in 1939.
+She later inherited two properties from her father, upon his death in 1939.
 These were Broadlands, and Classiebawn Castle, in County Sligo, Ireland.
 The family still owns Broadlands, but Classiebawn Castle was sold in 1991.
 It was while at Classiebawn that Edwina’s husband was assassinated by the Provisional Irish Republican Army in 1979.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.